 Following the death of their father, Dr Thomas Smith M.D. in 1848 his three daughters Frances, Jane and Ann gave the Vicar £3000 for the ‘…spiritual interests of his parishioners’.
 Their £3000 was sufficient to build St Peter’s and today would represent £1.8 million.

-The land where the church and Hyndman Centre now stand belonged to a charity founded by Revd John Crosier of Barrow in 1570.
+The land where the church and Thomas Clarkson Centre now stand belonged to a charity founded by Revd John Crosier of Barrow in 1570.
 The 1st Marquis of Bristol of Ickworth, who also owned most of Barrow, not only offered the charity other land in Barrow, but gave the Bury land as a site for the new church.

 John Henry Hakewill of London was employed to design the church.
 The foundations of the church were begun in August 1856.
 The walls were nearly up to the window-sill level when the foundation stone beneath the east window was laid on Friday 3 October 1856.